Both Sides to October 5th in Portuguese History

 From there they fled into exile.
 Manuel and his mother went to England, later his mother would go to Versailles, France, and his grandmother went to Stupinigi, Italy.
 Manuel later died in exile without ever having stepped back onto Portuguese soil.

 And that is both sides of the 5th of October, the day that started the monarchy, and the day that ended it.Filed under Historical Royals, Portuguese Royals

-Tagged Afonso I, Alfonso VII of Spain, Amélia of Orléans, Manuel II of Portugal, Maria Pia of Savoy, Mass, National Day, Sancho I of Portugal, The Duchess of Bragança, The Duke of Bragança.
+Tagged Afonso I of Portugal, Alfonso VII of Spain, Amélia of Orléans, Manuel II of Portugal, Maria Pia of Savoy, Mass, National Day, Sancho I of Portugal, The Duchess of Bragança, The Duke of Bragança.